 - severe itching, burning, or irritation;

-- open skin sores; or
+- new or worsening skin sores;

 Common side effects may include:

-- skin peeling or flaking;
+- skin pain, itching, burning, or irritation;

 - skin darkening or scarring;

-- small blood vessels under the skin;
+- small blood vessels under the skin.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.